ulygit/asus_rt_ac68u/README.md

-# Cloudflare Dynamic DNS Update Script for Asuswrt-Merlin (on ASUS RT-AC68U and related routers)
+# Cloudflare Dynamic DNS Update Script for Asuswrt-Merlin (on supportd ASUS routers)

-The ASUS RT-AC68U router with the Asuswrt-Merlin custom firmware adds support for custom dynamic DNS providers.
+The Asuswrt-Merlin custom firmware adds support for custom dynamic DNS providers to various ASUS routers.
 This is great for Cloudflare users because, although Cloudflare is not one of the built-in providers, we can add support for it.
 This guide and accompanying script do exactly that.
-It's been reported that these steps are also applicable for the RT-AC66U model router.
+Confirmed works for the RT-AC68U, RT-AC66U and RT-AX88U model routers.

 Features include:
   - Support for querying your Cloudflare DNS zone to determine record IDs